SkipToTheEndpoint/OpenIntuneBaseline/WINDOWS/README.md

 |  | User Account Control Behavior Of The Elevation Prompt For Standard Users | Automatically deny elevation requests | Prompt for credentials on secure desktop | Maintains standard helpdesk remote support processes capabilities. |

 ### Comparison against other Security Baselines
-Please see [BASELINECOMPARISON](/WINDOWS/BASELINECOMPARISON.md) for more information.
+Please see [Baseline Comparison](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline/wiki/win-comparison) wiki page for more information.

 ### Security Recommendations
 The results of the Defender for Endpoint Security Recommendations page on a baseline-configured device can be viewed below: